About Dr. Maris

 In my private practice, I offer a wide variety of treatment modalities, including individual counseling and psychotherapy, vocational counseling, group therapy (when sufficient need arises), marital therapy, and family therapy.
 I also offer services as a consultant in resolving issues of communication, interaction, and giftedness that arise in businesses, schools, churches, leadership teams, etc. I do not, however, specialize in or accept requests for evaluations for the courts, custody, disability determinations or other legal related issues.

 My mission as a therapist is:

-To help each individual, couple and family discover and learn to appreciate and enjoy the unique gifts, talents and abilities that encompass their unique design; not to just remove symptoms and navigate difficulties, but to restore to a full, productive and joy-filled life and relationships.
+To help each individual, couple and family discover and learn to appreciate and enjoy the unique gifts, talents, and abilities that encompass their unique design; not just remove symptoms and navigate difficulties, but to restore to a full, productive and joy-filled life and relationships.

 You can see a more comprehensive record of my professional career, training, and experience in the form of my Curriculum Vitae here.